 The one-year Certificate in Science and Technology gives you an introduction to the main areas involved in studying design, engineering, or computer or mathematical sciences.
-Papers cover mathematics, physics, engineering science and academic literacy.
+Papers cover mathematics, programming, physics, statistics, engineering science and academic literacy.
 It's a great pathway to gain a taste of university life and develop the knowledge and study skills for further study at bachelor's level.

 - Completion of Year 12

-- NCEA: 48 level 2 credits or higher, plus eight level 1 credits in at least one subject from Art History, Classical Studies, Drama, English, Geography, Health Education, History, Media Studies, Social Studies, Te Re Māori or Te Reo Rangatira
+- NCEA: 48 level 2 credits or higher, plus eight level 1 credits in at least one subject from Art History, Business Studies, Classical Studies, Drama, Economics, English, Geography, Health Education, History, Media Studies, Physical Education, Social Studies, Te Re Māori or Te Reo Rangatira

 - CIE: 60 points on the UCAS Tariff